 If you’re starting to reduce your caffeine intake, you might experience headaches.
-A noted that headaches are one of the main symptoms of caffeine withdrawal.
+A

 According to a 2017 paper, this is because of something called the “rebound effect.”
 Because caffeine can stave off your headaches, reducing your caffeine intake might result in more painful and frequent headaches.
 The rebound effect can also happen if you become dependent on analgesics: When you reduce your consumption of headache medication, you might get headaches more often and more severely.

 Cleveland Clinic recommends limiting the use of pain relievers and reducing caffeine consumption to the equivalent of two cups of coffee a day.
 If you experience rebound headaches, you can only treat them fully by coming off all headache medications.
 Speak to your doctor if you’re trying to reduce your use of pain medication.